Tasmania Prison Service (TPS)

 Additional information about the scanning process is available at scanning points in TPS facilities.

 We also encourage you to visit the Tasmanian Government Coronavirus Disease (Covid-19) web site for up-to-date information about the virus in Tasmania and our state pandemic response strategy.

-The Tasmania Prison Service is committed to ensuring the ongoing health and wellbeing of our prisoners, staff and visitors.
-In light of the spread of COVID-19 (coronavirus), it has been necessary to make some temporary changes to the operation of visits at our prisons.
+It has also been necessary to make some temporary changes to the operation of visits at our prisons.
 For current information about visiting a Tasmanian prison, click here.

 Under the continual Change Program a major infrastructure and Projects Team has been formed.
 The team will be developing and reviewing the current use of buildings and the operational needs of the TPS over the next 10 years.

 Click here for information about the infrastructure works.

 Artists with Conviction Exhibition

 The Artists with Conviction exhibition is an annual event providing prisoners within the TPS facilities, as well as offenders serving orders with Community Corrections and TPS staff the opportunity to display their works of art and written pieces in the community.

 Artists with Conviction is an important aspect of the TPS Activities program.